SBCNY/Molecular-Biology-of-the-Cell/README.md

 <br>
 <b>Analyze the results</b><br>
    The graphml networks can be opend with the network visualization software yED.
-The file Legend_for_networks contains general information.<br>
+The file Legend_for_networks contains general information about the networks.<br>
-   The R-script "Generate_barpolots_for_enrichment_results" will generate bar diagrams for the results of the standard and dynamic enrichment analysis.
+   The R-script "Generate_barplots_for_enrichment_results" will generate bar diagrams for the results of the standard and dynamic enrichment analysis.
 The mbco_base_directory has to contain the path of the results directory.
 Specific_study_name contains the name that is given by base_file_name in the C# script.
 This R-script will write two PDF files into the study specific results.